Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/Governance Circle.md

 ### How
 - Education: to build capacity within the Foundation and amongst the larger Network.
 - Working with the [[Board of Directors]] to develop novel and effective ways of working.
 - Working with the [[General Circle]] to develop organisational culture while maintaining congruence around incentives, rewards, perks etc.
-- Developing workshops to help increase the resolution on domains and roles and helping to integrate them with review sttructures.
+- Developing workshops to help increase resolution on domains/roles and helping to integrate them with review structures.
 - Assisting the [[General Circle]] to audit the Foundations [[Org Structure]] and using these inputs to develop [[Distributed Governance Implementation plan]]

 ### What